magentabusiness/magentabusiness.github.io/_includes/templates/install/integration/coap-docker.md

 ```
 {: .copy-code}

-Execute the following command to create volume for the integration logs (799 is the user id of ThingsBoard non-root docker user):
+Execute the following command to create volume for the integration logs (799 is the user id of IoT Hub non-root docker user):

 ```bash
 mkdir -p ~/.tb-pe-coap-integration-logs && sudo chown -R 799:799 ~/.tb-pe-coap-integration-logs